Custom eLearning Solutions

 Example:

-A five‑minute microlearning module guides inbound teams through the dock‑to‑stock process with six steps: unloading, scanning, capturing exception photos, palletizing, staging, and initiating putaway.
+Improve on-time delivery, warehouse throughput, and inventory accuracy with short refreshers employees can use in the flow of work.
 It uses anonymized warehouse management system screenshots and photos from the dock.
-Learners can access the module via a QR code near the dock, and a short interactive quiz checks their understanding.
+Employees can access the module via a QR code near the dock, and a short interactive quiz checks their understanding.
 Metrics track the time from dock to stock, scanning errors, and exceptions requiring rework.

 Engaging Scenarios